 ATTACHMENT A – Detailed Advisor’s Charge

-Produce a recommended set of BDCP biological goals and objectives for the 11 covered fish species that are attainable within the context of BDCP, measureable, and based on the best available science.
-Rather than providing a “review” as has been done in previous independent panels, this group of advisors will roll up their sleeves and produce a set of recommended goals and objectives, including necessary background materials to support the recommendations.
+Develop elements of the BDCP logic chain that are essential for producing a recommended set of BDCP biological goals and objectives for the 11 covered fish species that are attainable, measureable, and based on the best available science.
+Rather than providing a “review” as has been done in previous independent panels, this group of advisors will roll up their sleeves and produce a set of recommended goals and objectives for species of concern, stressors that prevent attainment of those goals and objectives, and stressor reduction targets including necessary background materials to support the recommendations The exercise will include a technical discussion of broader issues (including broader recovery goals and objectives), with a focus on specific stressors and an assessment (to the extent possible based on existing data) of what would have to change about specific stressors, and by how much, to achieve recovery.
+These will be used to inform goals and objectives specific to the BDCP, though determining which stressors will be addressed by the BDCP (BDCP goals) and the actual targets for reducing stressors (BDCP objectives) are the province of BDCP negotiatons.
 The advisors will focus specifically on technical issues.
 If policy issues arise during their work, they will document these issues and forward them to the G&O Workgroup.
 Specific tasks will include:

 Review existing background materials, including work to date on stressors, goals and objectives, logic chain process, and proposed conservation measures.
 This background information will form the basis for the advisor’s work and deliberations.

 Review other HCP/NCCPs and relevant regulatory guidance documents.
-The purpose of this review will be to provide adequate context to the effort and ensure that the product of the advisors is squarely focused on the needs of the Plan and it’s regulatory context.
+The purpose of this review will be to provide adequate context to the effort and ensure that the product of the advisors is squarely focused on the needs of the Plan and its regulatory context.

 Engage with BDCP workgroup.
 Engagement will include limited presentations to help ground the advisors coupled with interactive dialog regarding the G&O’s and their role in the overall planning process.
 Stakeholder engagement will occur at the beginning of the process and at the point that draft recommendations are available.